 |Water-Based Acrylic Sealer||Low to high gloss, clear||Enhances and protects concrete||1-3 Years||Armor WB25 (high gloss), Armor WB15 (low gloss)||Non-Slip Additive Suggested|

-If you aren't happy with how your pool deck looks, and want a wet look or low to high gloss finish, then you want an acrylic sealers.
-Acrylic sealers are designed to enhance the surface, and provide a protective surface film.
-The coating takes teh abuse so that the concrete or pavers don't.
+If you aren’t happy with how your pool deck looks and want a deeper wet look or low to high gloss finish, then you want an acrylic sealer.
+Acrylic sealers are designed to enhance the surface and provide a protective surface film.
+The coating takes the abuse so that the concrete or pavers don’t.
 Now, like with anything that leaves a surface film, acrylic sealers will be slippery when wet.
-For that reason it is suggested you add a non-slip additive to the topcoat.
+For that reason it is suggested you add a non-slip additive, like the Foundation Armor Non-Slip Additive, to the topcoat.
 The non-slip additive is a plastic-like polymer (about the size of sugar or salt depending on which one you choose).
 The tiny crystals will create more traction on the surface to help reduce the slipperiness of the coating.

 Both silane-siloxane sealers and acrylic sealers are very popular options for pool decks.
-If you can't decide which is best for you, you can talk to a concrete tecnician, or apply a few samples to your pool deck.
+If you can’t decide which is best for you, you can talk to a Foundation Armor technician, or apply a few samples to your pool deck.